-If you face domestic violence charges in California, it is imperative to discuss your case with Dod Law, APC, a Vista-based law firm that serves clients throughout the San Diego area.
+If you face domestic violence charges in California, it is imperative to discuss your case with Dod Law, APC, a San Diego criminal defense law firm that serves clients throughout the San Diego area.
 Led by Dod Ghassemkhani, our team has 16 years of legal experience and has worked on more than 6,500 criminal cases in the courtroom, many of which were domestic violence–related.

 Such charges are serious and can lead to incarceration, fines, and probation, as well as affect other parts of your life.
 A damaged reputation and difficulty finding employment are also strong possibilities.
 Attorney Dod is a skilled litigator, prepared to advocate for you.